modelica/MAP-Lang_ProjectRules/MAP-LANG-ProjectRules.md

 The meeting material (e.g., minutes, documents, presentations) is accessible to all members of the MA.

 ### Language releases
-Releases of contents covered by MAP-Lang can be as follows:

-The Project Leader or the Project Deputy initiates a new release.
+New releases of contents covered by MAP-Lang can be initiated by the Project Leader or the Project Deputy.

 ## Project members
 Project members are maintained by Modelica Association and/or backoffice.